adamlilith/statisfactory/README.md

 # statisfactory

 This package contains various statistical tools and helper functions.
-You can install this package in R using these commands:
+You can install this package the usual way from CRAN or the development version (plus dependency `omnibus`) using:

 `remotes::install_github('adamlilith/omnibus', dependencies=TRUE)`
 `remotes::install_github('adamlilith/statisfactory', dependencies=TRUE)`

-NB: If for some reason these commands do not work, you can install the package(s) by downloading the latest zip/tar file from the `zipTarFiles` directory and installing the package(s) manually.

 ### Functions ###
 ## Utilities ##